Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Whiteside Fluted Router Bit

 While not the first thought for many, router bits have been used to make holes for quite some time.
-Used in combination with a plunge router and an infinite set of guides a spiral bit can cut in all kinds of wood.
+Combined with a plunge router and an infinite set of guides, a spiral bit can cut into all kinds of wood.

 The only con?
 A router bit has a limited maximum hole size and creates a lot of dust.